Diversity and Inclusion at USC

 - Systematically review policies, procedures and guidelines to ensure consistency with and reflection of the principles and compatibility with human rights

-- Human Resources and the Pro Vice-Chancellor (Students) will provide annual performance reports and dashboard data to the Equity and Diversity Committee, with recommendations to inform, prioritise, further resource and enhance performance
+- Human Resources and the Pro Vice-Chancellor (Students) will provide annual performance reports and dashboard data to the Equity, Diversity and Inclusion Committee, with recommendations to inform, prioritise, further resource and enhance performance

 - Encourage individuals to engage with diversity and inclusion initiatives